awsdocs/amazon-api-gateway-developer-guide/doc_source/stages.md

 ## Update Stage Settings<a name="how-to-stage-settings"></a>

 After a successful deployment of an API, the stage is populated with default settings\.
-You can use the console or API Gateway REST API to change the stage settings, including API caching and logging\.
-In the following, we show how to do so using the **Stage Editor** of the API Gateway console\.
+You can use the console or the API Gateway REST API to change the stage settings, including API caching and logging\.
+The following steps show you how to do so using the **Stage Editor** of the API Gateway console\.

-### Update Stage Settings Using the API Gateway Console<a name="how-to-stage-settings-console"></a>
+### Update Stage Settings by Using the API Gateway Console<a name="how-to-stage-settings-console"></a>

-These steps assume that you have already deployed the API to a stage\.
+These steps assume that you've already deployed the API to a stage\.

 1. Sign in to the API Gateway console at [https://console\.aws\.amazon\.com/apigateway](https://console.aws.amazon.com/apigateway)\.